Why is there a limit on how long members of Parliament can speak?

 In the past, there were no limits on how long senators and members could speak.
 It was thought that they had an important duty to perform and should not be restricted when putting their case to the Australian Parliament.

-A man in a dark suit is standing at a desk in a red room.
-He is speaking.
-Other men and women also in suits sit at desks around him.
+A senator standing and speaking at a desk in a red room.
+Other senators sit at desks around him.

 DPS Auspic

-A man in a dark suit is standing at a desk in a red room.
-He is speaking.
-Other men and women also in suits sit at desks around him.
+A senator standing and speaking at a desk in a red room.
+Other senators sit at desks around him.

 DPS Auspic